mikerenfro/big-red-button/README.md

 Found in [big_red_dmz_button.ino](big_red_dmz_button.ino).
 Should be easy to follow, and you can easily change which IO pins the switches are connected to and what key combination you want to send when they're both switched.

+## TODO

+- Use other digital inputs to decide if the button should send a Ctrl-V, Ctrl-Shift-V, Command-V, and possibly send an Enter key afterwards.
+-